pichlermarc/advanced-software-engineering/README.md

 The DB uses filesystem volumes to store its data, so the DB data should be persistent.
 These volumes should be in `$project-root/db/postgres` and `$project-root/db/pgadmin`.
-If something does not work out while starting the containers, you can try to delete these directories, remove the stopped containers with `docker-compose rm` and run `docker-compose up` again.
+If something does not work out while starting the containers, you can try to delete these directories, remove the stopped containers with `docker-compose rm`.
+Also remove the docker volumes `docker volume rm <*_pgadmin> <*_postgres>.
+Then restart containers with `docker-compose up`, which should also run the .sql script.

 ### Regarding DB + pgAdmin
 + pgAdmin (localhost:5050): user/password: `admin@pgadmin.org/admin`